Freediving in Malta Starts Here

 Malta is bigger, busier, and better connected — with excellent dive sites and easy access.
 It’s where most people start their freediving journey in the archipelago, and for good reason.

 But Gozo is where freediving is the better option.
 Quieter water, less boat traffic, and a coastline that almost always has a sheltered lee side when the wind picks up.
 Depth close to shore, and an underwater topography — caves, arches, tunnels, dramatic walls — that Malta simply can’t match.
+Because of the prominent North-Westerly wind, many dive sites in Malta become inaccessible or uncomfortable to dive.

 Deep Med is based in Gozo for exactly these reasons and was chosen deliberately.
 The island suits the kind of freediving we believe in — unhurried, immersive, and focused on genuine progression.